Code-Institute-Submissions/Living-Ocean-ms1/README.md

   * A subscription form for a mailing list

 * Homepage
+  * Jumbotron with a call to action directing them to donate
+  * Links to The Facts page

 * The Facts Page
+  * Link to How You Can Help page
+  * Background image which changes to a new image on hover
+  * Background image which zooms in on hover

 * How You Can Help Page
+  * Link to Donate page

 * What We're Doing Page
+  * Link to How You Can Help page

 * Donate Page
+  * Form element with two text inputs, an email input, two radio inputs and a submit button

 # Wireframes

 # Technologies Used

+1. Languages used: HTML5 and CSS3
+1. Bootstrap
+  1. Bootstrap v4.5, jQuery
+1. Font Awesome
+  1. Font Awesome v5.15, icons were used in headings to visually indicate its content
+1. Git
+  1. Used for version control, code created in GitPod then committed and pushed to GitHub
+1. GitHub
+  1. Code is stored using GitHub
+1. w3school, stackoverflow and CSS tricks
+  1. All the above were used for guidance on how to style elements how I wanted, particularly the styling of background images in The Facts page

 # Testing